 Protein Production and Analysis

 Custom recombinant protein production

 The Protein Production and Analysis group generates custom protein constructs and expresses and purifies recombinant proteins for variety of drug discovery projects including cell-based and protein-based chemical library screening, assay development, hit conformation, characterization of drug candidate – target interaction, etc. Production is carried out in bacterial (E. coli), insect/baculovirus and mammalian expression systems, and involves cloning of target genes; generation cell lines/viruses; optimization of protein expression; development of protein purification protocols; and protein purification from large scale cell culture.

 Protein targets are characterized by variety of biophysical methods including analytical ultracentrifugation (AUC), differential scanning calorimetry (DSC), isothermal titration calorimetry(ITC), microscale thermophoresis (MST) and fast kinetics/stopped-flow.
 Data obtained from biophysical analysis are used for quality control of protein preparations, to assist design and troubleshooting of HTS assays, to confirm binding of HTS hits, and to guide structural biology(crystallization, NMR) drug discovery effort.

 Project Management Capabilities

 The Prebys Center has a team of dedicated, trained project managers who are experienced in small molecule drug discovery.
 We work with our internal and external project team members and collaborators to ensure clarity on objectives, critical path activities and interdependencies of a project plan.
 The team also provides resource management to ensure delivery of projects on time and on budget.
 We understand the importance of project governance and facilitate these processes both internally and externally with our partners to ensure open communication and expectations in decision making.
-Using the web-based industry leading project management tool “Workfront,” we keep track of project schedules, deliverables and group workload.

 Structure-Guided Drug Design